 You can add things like setting and which characters are involved or even things like which POV your scene will be written in along with any other information that jumps out of your head.

 That’s it really.
 When you’ve done all of that, you should have a relatively detailed outline of your novel.

 While this outline was presumably designed to be used for novel outlines, I don’t see why it can’t be modified to work for any form of writing.

 A short story of 7 scenes and 10,000 words could conceivably be split up into a 2, 3, 2 formation of index cards for the beginning middle and end.

 This is just an estimate, and of course, you can experiment with it yourself and see what works.
-The 7 scenes and 10,000 words is just what appeared why I googled ‘how many scenes are there in a short story.’
+The 7 scenes and 10,000 words is just what appeared when I googled ‘how many scenes are there in a short story.’

 The truth is there is no set number, just as there is no set word count.
 I don’t think I’ve written a short story yet that was over 6,000 words.

 Anyway… I’ve gone on for long enough.
 Thank you so much for reading, I really appreciate it!

 Until next time,